 - Place the tree in the hole, ensuring that the roots at the bottom are well spread.
 Half-fill the hole with soil, gently pressing the soil into contact with the root ball.
 Complete the filling process and firm the soil down gently and leaving a slight basin around the tree to hold water.
 Water again.

 - Mulch trees with a coarse mulch such as compost, bark, or stubble to a depth of 10 to 15 cm.
 Try to keep the mulch away from the trunk to reduce the risk of trunk canker.

 - Do not allow the root ball to dry out after planting.
 Irrigate or hand water 2-3 times per week for the first few weeks, particularly where conditions are dry.

 - If planting in summer or sunburn is a risk, exposed trunks can be painted with white water-based paint to reduce the risk of sunburn and heat stress.

 - If hares or rabbits are present it is advisable to place a tree guard around the trunk to protect the first 40cm bark from animal damage.
-Builder’s sisalation (laminated aluminium foil) can be formed into a cylinder and wrapped around the trunk.
+Builder’s sisalation (laminated aluminium foil) can be formed into a cylinder, wrapped around the trunk and tied at each end.
 Alternatively plastic tree guards or trunk protection netting can be used.

 - Most trees will need staking for the first three years after planting.
 If you are planting a row of trees running a single trellis wire at 900mm above the ground can be used as an alternative to using a heavy stake on each tree.
 With the trellis system a cheap bamboo stake (10-12mm diameter) is tied to the wire at 900mm and the tree is trunk secured to the stake in a couple of places.